dannyyu92/ryde-server/README.md

 ## The API

-All requests to the API should be done through the subdomain: `http://devapi.localhost.local:{PORT#}/`
+All local requests to the API should be done through the subdomain: `http://devapi.localhost.local:{PORT#}/`
 All API requests default to using an accept header with `application/com.ryde.v1` unless otherwise specified.

 ### Standard Response Structure